samarsinghal/lab-image-security/workshop/content/image-security/01-building-an-image.md

 In this workshop, we will be not be using `docker`, but will instead be using an application called `podman`.

 The `podman` application is an alternative to `docker`.
 It is able to produce container images compatible with what `docker` produces, as both build [OCI compliant container images](https://www.opencontainers.org/).
-To build the images `podman` relies on the `buildah` application.

 The `podman` application accepts the same sub commands that `docker` accepts.
 All the `podman` commands you run in this workshop, you can use with `docker` by replacing `podman` with `docker` in the command line.
 We are using `podman` rather than `docker` as it isn't safe to enable the use of the `docker` daemon within this workshop environment.